-- 4.1 The international prefix symbol should be + (plus) and should precede the country code in the international number.
-It serves to remind the subscriber to dial the international prefix which differs from country to country and also serves to identify the number following as the international telephone number. - 4.2 The symbol () (parentheses) should be used to indicate that the digits within the () are not always dialled.
+The international prefix symbol should be + (plus) and should precede the country code in the international number.
+It serves to remind the subscriber to dial the international prefix which differs from country to country and also serves to identify the number following as the international telephone number.

+4.2 Use of parentheses

+The symbol () (parentheses) should be used to indicate that the digits within the () are not always dialled.